-Cameras often get exposure wrong (if you’re not sure why this is then read Exposure Lesson #2: Why Cameras Get Exposure Wrong before continuing with the rest of this lesson).
+Cameras often get exposure wrong (if you’re not sure why you can read Why Cameras Get Exposure Wrong before continuing).
 The question is, how do you override the camera when you know its suggested exposure settings are incorrect?
-The answer is that you have to either use Exposure Compensation or put the camera in manual mode.
+The answer is that you have to either use Exposure Compensation or put the camera in Manual mode.

 What’s the difference between using Exposure Compensation and Manual mode?

-First, let’s look at the key differences between these two solutions.
+First, let’s look at the key differences between these options.